 In recent years, the ease and accessibility of video has recast what’s possible when it comes to organizational social learning programs.

-Today, along with (even as part of) text-based wikis and social tools, employees can tap the video cameras already built into their smartphones and laptops and quickly demonstrate a skill, capture a recommendation, or present a new concept.
+Today, along with text-based wikis and social tools, employees can tap the video cameras already built into their smartphones and laptops and quickly demonstrate a skill, capture a recommendation, or present a new concept.